-Several directors are presently directors of other public companies, however, no conflicts exist.
+Several directors are presently directors of other public companies; however, no conflicts exist.
 Below are the public company directorships currently held by the Corporation's directors and proposed nominees for director.

-Directors Public Companies Edward H. Kernaghan Brick Brewing Ltd. (TSE:BRB) Boralex Inc. (TSE:BLX) Obsidian Energy Limited (TSE:OBE) Black Diamond Group Ltd. (TSE:BDI) Colleen M. McMorrow Ether Capital Corporation (TSE:ETHC) Brian A. Robbins Heroux-Devtek Inc. (TSE: HRX) Air Boss of America Corp.
+Directors Public Companies Edward H. Kernaghan Waterloo Brewing Co.
+(TSE:WBR) Boralex Inc. (TSE:BLX) Obsidian Energy Limited (TSE:OBE) Black Diamond Group Ltd. (TSE:BDI) Colleen M. McMorrow Ether Capital Corporation (TSE:ETHC) Brian A. Robbins Heroux-Devtek Inc. (TSE: HRX) Air Boss of America Corp.
 (TSE: BOS)

-During the 2018 fiscal year, five Board meetings, including four regular quarterly meetings and one budget/strategy meeting were held.
+During the 2019 fiscal year, six Board meetings, including four regular quarterly meetings, one budget/strategy meeting and a meeting on the Corporation's ALC business were held.
 Eligible Directors convene in camera meetings at the end of each regular quarterly Board meeting.
-Mr. Robbins and Mr. Riganelli and other members of management are not in attendance at these in camera sessions.
-The following table outlines the attendance, in person or by telephone, of directors at Board meetings in fiscal 2018.
+Mr. Robbins, Mr. Kirk and Mr. Riganelli and other members of management are not in attendance at these in camera sessions.
+The following table outlines the attendance, in person or by telephone, of directors at Board meetings in fiscal 2019.